zacharyelston/RedmineMCP/IMPLEMENTATION_STATUS.md

 6. **Test with Claude Desktop client** (Support, Low priority)
    - Complete testing of the MCP integration with the Claude Desktop client

+7. **Pre-seed Redmine Database with Essentials** (Feature, High priority) ⚠️ ADDED
+   - Create a script to automatically set up essential Redmine configurations:
+     - Default priorities (low, medium, high)
+     - Required trackers (Bug, Feature, Support)
+     - Time tracking activities (dev, review, waiting)
+     - Default statuses (New, In Progress, Resolved, Closed)
+   - Ensure the script can be run during container initialization
+   - Document the pre-seeding process for developers
+   - Make Docker setup more robust by including these seeds in the initialization

 ## API Testing Results

 We have successfully tested: